opennext-io/onpc-provisioning/README.md

 Route to infra-master networks should be added (pushed) automatically and you should now be able to access any IP on those networks behind the VPN.

+You might want to add additional routes to some other networks ansible-playbook -i ansible/inventory/master ansible/playbooks/infra-master-opennext-post-osa-deploy.yml -e additional_openvpn_client_routes="['172.29.248.0 255.255.252.0','1.2.3.4 255.255.255.0']"
+Be carefull however to NOT add spaces before or after the comma in the list

 Note that the previous installation and configuration of Nginx as a reverse proxy to access to Horizon and Grafana is now disabled by default and can be reinstated using -e opennext_reverse_nginx=True